lmcrean/Steam-Report/README.md

 - at the end of the quiz, user has the option to delete their data from the database.
 This is to protect the user's privacy, and to ensure that the user's data is not stored unnecessarily.

 **Reading data from Google Sheets API:**
-The API is accesssed to compare high score results in the final report.
-The leaderboard is displayed using PrettyTable, which is a module that allows the data to be displayed in a table format.
+- The API is also accesssed to compare high score results in the final report.
+- The leaderboard is displayed from the API using PrettyTable, which is a module that allows the data to be displayed in a table format.

 ## 1.9.
 Validation Loops